 Students who have previously been enrolled in any nursing program and have two or more failing grades for nursing courses are not eligible to enroll in classes at Kramer School of Nursing.
 If a student transfers in with one failing grade in a nursing course, the student will not be allowed to re-enroll in any future failed courses.

 Grading Policy

 Students enrolled in Kramer School of Nursing will be evaluated in all courses using the grading system described in the Kramer School of Nursing Student Handbook.
-The school does not accept credit/no-credit grades.

 Graduation/Licensure